microchip-pic-avr-examples/avr128db48-training-on-opamp-xoschf-mvio-mplab/README.md

 # Training on OPAMP, XOSCHF and MVIO

-This training consists of 6 assignments exploring some of the new features of the AVR® DB, namely: The Analog Signal Conditioning (OPAMP), the High Frequency Crystal Oscillator (XOSCHF) and the Multi Voltage I/O (MVIO).
+This training consists of six assignments exploring some of the new features of the AVR® DB, namely the Analog Signal Conditioning (OPAMP), the High Frequency Crystal Oscillator (XOSCHF) and the Multi Voltage I/O (MVIO).

 The OPAMP peripheral features up to three internal operational amplifiers (op amps).
 The op amps can be configured in a multitude of different operations using internal multiplexers and resistor ladders.